 Revesby Estate again lost family members in the Second World War.
 Lady Beryl’s son, Humphrey was killed in a Spitfire accident in 1942.
 However, before his death, Squadron Leader Humphrey Gilbert had served with distinction, fighting in the Battle of Britain and being awarded the DFC for exemplary gallantry.

-The Estates grows into a total of six departments with dedicated management.
+The estate grows into a total of seven departments